vectara/vectara-docs/www/docs/quickstart.md

 click **Get Started Free** at vectara.com.
 After you make an account, you can create your first corpus and upload your first document!

 ## Step 2.
-Create your first data store
+Create your first corpus

-Before you can ask the data about bringing your velociraptor to the office, you first need to create a data store called a corpus.
+Before you can ask the data about bringing your velociraptor to the office, you first need to create a corpus.
 Think of a corpus as a container that includes your uploaded data, and you really want to extract meaningful information from this data through queries.
 In this case, we upload a [PDF file](/img/vectara_employee_handbook.pdf) file